-- Service to the society
+- Service to society

 - Advice to political leadership.

-- Effective policy making
+- Effective policymaking

 - Co-ordination between different institutions of governance.

 The civil service is the most important institution affecting the lives of the citizens of a state.
 There might be innumerable ways to make a living but being a civil servant with an attitude of service is the most fulfilling one.
 There is nothing that fills our soul like service does.
-Service is an act of giving without the expectation of receiving.
-The one who knows how to serve is useful to the society and also transcends the daily suffering of pain and sorrow as service to others is the highest form of self- purification.
+A service is an act of giving without the expectation of receiving.
+The one who knows how to serve is useful to society and also transcends the daily suffering of pain and sorrow as service to others is the highest form of self- purification.
 If we think about it, we will find that there have been innumerable times when we have suffered because an expectation is not fulfilled.
 We often curse and complain about the unfairness of life.
 Suffering will ensue when we expect something, especially a reward.
 Most of us believe fervently that we deserve more than we get out of life.
 And, most often, when things don’t happen as per our expectations, we succumb to suffering and pain.

 Life can be a celebration if we make service our attitude and a way of life.
 Our current political, economical and social system somehow misses the point.
 We need to shift our focus to ‘serving’ from ‘taking’.
 It is difficult to build a nation with an attitude of ‘give and take’.
 Service always leaves a positive residue after the action.
 We can begin by doing a few simple acts of service every day.
 A few kind words, a supportive gesture, a selfless act can go a long way in making our lives more meaningful and abundant.
-There are a lot of ways in which a civil servant can serve the society.
+There are a lot of ways in which a civil servant can serve society.
 Servicing our fellow men is the way to supreme happiness.
 Hope this sets you in the right direction of your preparation.
 All the best!

-Also see other motivating articles for IAS exam:
+Also, see other motivating articles for IAS exam: